Smitakshigupta/Detecting-Credit-Card-Fraud/README.md

 Machine Learning Model in R

-2018 version 1 - Performed cross-validation and then ran linear discriminant analysis, logistic analysis, support vector machine, gradient boosting models and compared the results of these models
+2017 version 1 - Performed cross-validation and then ran linear discriminant analysis, logistic analysis, support vector machine, gradient boosting models and compared the results of these models.

-2018 - Version 2 - Performed isolation forest since it works well with the unbalanced data
+2018 - Version 2 - Performed isolation forest since it works well with the unbalanced data - updated it again at 2020

 Machine Learning in Python